Gynecological cancer signs, tests and treatments vary with the cancer type as well as the cancer stage.

 Ultrasound can detect lumps in the ovaries

 Ovarian cancer happens when abnormal cells form in one or both of a woman’s ovaries.
 The ovaries make female sex hormones.
 The ovaries also store and release eggs.
 A doctor may notice a lump in an ovary during a pelvic exam.
 A lump may be seen in an ultrasound.
 Most lumps are not ovarian cancer.
+Learn more about ovarian cancer.

 Uterine cancer also is called endometrial cancer

 Uterine cancer is also known as endometrial cancer.
 Uterine cancer occurs when abnormal cells grow in the lining of the uterus.
 Endometrial cancer is more often diagnosed in women over 50.
 It is usually diagnosed with a biopsy.
+Learn more about uterine cancer.

 There are several tests for diagnosing vaginal cancerVaginal cancer is the result of malignant cells growing in the vagina.
 The vagina is the canal leading from the opening of the uterus to outside the body.
 A baby passes through the vagina at birth.
 Tests for diagnosing vaginal cancer may include physical exam, pelvic exam, Pap smear, colposcopy (using lighted magnifying instrument), and biopsy.
+Learn more about vaginal cancer.

 Vulvar cancer is rare